seek-oss/aws-lambda-scala/README.md

-# aws-lambda-scala example
+# aws-lambda-scala

 Hopefully a fairly complete production example of a simple scala lambda with cloudwatch logs and alarms, a dead letter queue, and deployment of separate stacks for prod and dev environments.

+The philosophy is to keep the toolset small and common to what folks probably already have installed and are familiar with:
-For building, uses gradle.
+* For building, uses gradle.

-For deployment, uses cloudformation and aws-cli.
+* For deployment, uses cloudformation and aws-cli.

-For running the lambda locally in the lambda runtime, uses [lambci/docker-lambda](https://github.com/lambci/docker-lambda).
+* For running the lambda locally in the lambda runtime, uses [lambci/docker-lambda](https://github.com/lambci/docker-lambda).

 ## Prereqs